+Do you know about the ways to Translate a WordPress Theme to improve Accessibility?
+In this article, we will tell you everything you must know.
 Accessibility and usability of a website can help you increase the flow of web traffic on your site across the globe.
 Letting website owners manage their sites in their native languages can help you improve the accessibility of a website.
-If you create a WordPress site that has readers or visitors from non-English speaking countries, then you should translate your WordPress theme in the preferred language(s).
+If you create a WordPress site that has readers or visitors from non-English speaking countries, then you should translate your WordPress theme into the preferred language(s).

-However, most of the users think that localization of the theme means translation of the content on the frontend such as blog posts and pages.
+However, most of the users think that localization of the theme means translation of the content on the front such as blog posts and pages.
 But in reality, it refers to the theme-related content in the admin area.
-It includes a description, the customizer, and options of a WordPress theme.
+It includes a description, the customizer, and options for a WordPress theme.

-The WordPress Core team always concentrates on the translation of WordPress core.
-In fact, it has already translated into multiple foreign languages that make WordPress a World’s leading content management system.
+The WordPress Core team always concentrates on the translation of WordPress Core.
+In fact, it has already been translated into multiple foreign languages making WordPress a World’s leading content management system.

 Localization of a WordPress theme can be helpful for those who use the admin area in their native language, otherwise, an essential section of their admin area or setting will be presented in English, while the other sections in their native language.
 It is not as fluent as you think.

 What is the difference between Internationalization and Localization?

 If you want to translate a WordPress theme into other languages, then you need to follow 2 significant steps:

 Internationalization is a process that allows theme developers to add features to their themes to help you create the translation-ready theme in the next process.
 In other words, when a theme is embedded with internationalization features, it is called translation-ready, but, still; you need to translate it into other languages.

 Translation occurs during the Localization process.
 It happens when a translator/developer/ site owner translates the theme into a foreign language =using the features of Internationalization in the theme.